 Other public systems include S-CHIP: The State Children's Insurance Program (S-CHIP) covers children whose familes make too much income to qualify for Medicaid but have too little to buy private health insurance.

-Although many states have discussed an overhaul of the US health system, only a few states have really attempted to provide universal health care coverage, eg Minnesota and Massachusetts (Massachusetts 2006 Health Reform Statute).
-Other US states (in particular New Jersey) help to cover many people (but not all) by reimbursing hospitals and other health-care providers using what is generally characterized as a charity care scheme.
+Although many states have discussed an overhaul of the US health system, only a few states have really attempted to provide universal health care coverage, eg Minnesota and Massachusetts (

-These centers offer healthcare for free or for a small fee and generally limited to those with lower income and no health insurance, including those not eligible for Medicaid and Medicare.
+Massachusetts 2006 Health Reform Statute).
+Other US states (in particular New Jersey) help to cover many people (but not all) by reimbursing hospitals and other health-care providers using what is generally characterized as a charity care scheme.Charity and Free Clinic facilities:These centers offer healthcare for free or for a small fee and generally limited to those with lower income and no health insurance, including those not eligible for Medicaid and Medicare.
 They primarily treat acute, non-emergency conditions and some primary care for prevention and chronic conditions.
 There are a few that have pharmacies and dental services.

-The staff are usually volunteer healthcare professionals and the facilities rely heavily on private donations, foundations, the United Way, and local goverments.
+United Way, and local goverments.
 There have been some student-run clinics (eg Stanford University Arbor Clinic, and San Jose's Pacific Free Clinic) that provide for the underserved community and help provide training for medical students.The Bureau of Primary Health Care is a site that a will help you find a clinic for medical care, even if you are lacking medical insurance or money.

-CA: Berkeley Free Clinic , Haight-Ashbury free clinic (SF), Los Angeles free clinichttp://www.rotacare.org/ (SF Bay Area), Free Clinic of Simi ValleyVA: Harrisonburg Rockingham Free ClinicNY: Free clinics in New York cityNYC: EHHOP - Free Clinic in El Barrio, New York CityOR: North By Northeast Community Health Center
+Berkeley Free Clinic , Haight-Ashbury free clinic (SF), Los Angeles free clinichttp://www.rotacare.org/ (SF Bay Area), Free Clinic of Simi ValleyVA: Harrisonburg Rockingham Free ClinicNY: Free clinics in New York cityNYC: EHHOP - Free Clinic in El Barrio, New York CityOR: North By Northeast Community Health Center

-Medical conditions/disease Information: ![]()
+Medical conditions/disease Information: medifocus

-Since 1996, Medifocus has been the largest provider of medical information reports to consumers in North America.
-The management team, supported by a highly experienced group of medical research professionals, along with the assistance of the Medical Advisory Board, are dedicated to providing the latest and most comprehensive detailed information about specific medical conditions.
+Medical Advisory Board, are dedicated to providing the latest and most comprehensive detailed information about specific medical conditions.
 The Guides are updated regularly using the most trusted peer-reviewed medical information sources.
 Medifocus has medical information Guides for over 120 medical conditions, including cancer, heart ailments and women's health issues.

 Health Insurance resources:

-provides information to make it easier and less stressful to find Health Insurance tailored to your budget and needs.
+How much should you be saving on Health Insurance? eHealthInsurance provides information to make it easier and less stressful to find Health Insurance tailored to your budget and needs.
 It remains a free service.

 will get you insurance quotes from top insurance companies.
 All you need to do is compare coverage and pick which policy is the best for you.
 Along with auto, home, life and health insurance rates, they also provide health discount program quotes.

-enables you to fill out one quick and easy to use free quote form in less than a minute and compare multiple insurance policies from hundreds of insurance companies.
+TO INSURE FOR LESSenables you to fill out one quick and easy to use free quote form in less than a minute and compare multiple insurance policies from hundreds of insurance companies.
 It caters to health, life, disability, auto, home, renters, long term care, cancer, burial, group insurance or annuity rates.
 This company aims to find you low cost coverage for the cheapest price.will get you insurance quotes from top insurance companies.
 All you need to do is compare coverage and pick which policy is the best for you.
 Along with auto, home, life and health insurance rates, they also provide health discount program quotes.

 Supplements and dietary: